 “I know.”
 Dani didn’t sound convinced.
 “Let’s just get this done.
 I need to get to my brother.”

 The moment “brother” came from her lips, the pressure that had been building in Jaxon’s head exploded in a flash of blinding light.

 A man in enforcer blues stands over Dani who is sprawled on the ground, an assault rifle aimed at her heart.
 “You can’t dodge this many bullets,” he says with a smirk.
 To his comrades, he adds, “She’s from Colony 6, guys.
 No doubt about it.
 Cuff her and toss her into the shuttle.
 The Controller is going to enjoy this extra little gift.”

 Jaxon jerked from the vision, finding himself on the rocky ground and everyone staring at him, their lights shining in his direction.
 His arm went up to cover his eyes.
 If Reese thought her ability was out of control, his was impossible.
 Lately, even the mild premonition caused that pressure at his temples and sent him scrambling to the ground.
 The more he tried to resist, the worse it became, but when he didn’t fight them, he’d sometimes lose hours where he remembered nothing but the premonition.
 Only the hunches, gut feelings really, didn’t cause a physical reaction, and those came less often now as the full-blown visions had taken over.

 “Lights,” Reese said, lowering her beam to the ground in front of him.
 The others did the same.

 “Was it the doctor?”
 Lyssa asked.
 “Do we get him?”

-Jaxon shook his head and looked at Dani, finding her staring at him, her black face blending in with the darkness around her, the whites of her eyes that much more prominent.
+Jaxon shook his head and gazed at Dani, finding her staring back at him, her black face blending in with the darkness around her, making the whites of her eyes that much more prominent.
 “You’re going to be captured by Special Forces.
 They’re going to take you to the controller.”

-But they all knew his visions always came true.
+But they all knew his visions came true.
 Always.